 The Board of Directors office provides various types of support, and, by sharing necessary information without delay, the Company has established a system that enables Independent Directors to work more effectively.
-Furthermore, since the Board of Directors office is also tasked with supporting the Nominating, Compensation, and Audit Committees, it is possible to comprehensively organize requests from Independent and time differences in response to globalization.
+Furthermore, since the Board of Directors office is also tasked with supporting the Nominating, Compensation, and Audit Committees, it is possible to comprehensively organize requests from Independent Directors, taking into consideration language and time differences in response to globalization.
 In this way, the Board of Directors office endeavors to enhance the effectiveness of the Board of Directors.